• Skip to primary navigation

 Peanut Butter Daifuku Mochi

 The Peanut Butter Daifuku Mochi recipe comes from the Asia and Oceania section.
 Mochi are little molded desserts made from mochigome (Japanese glutinous rice).
 I focused on the peanut butter filling (a favorite of mine from Fugetsu-Do), but Laurance also includes recipes for plain, adzuki bean, and sesame.
-The creamy and crunchy peanut butter filling is fully enclosed by a chewy rice flour dough for an addictive and delicious snack.
+The creamy and crunchy peanut butter filling is fully enclosed by a chewy rice flour dough for quite the delicious snack.

 The rice flour, sugar, and water is first cooked in the microwave in 30 second intervals until malleable.
 While still hot, it is coated with potato starch and formed into small balls.
 Be very careful with this part.
 Coat your hands in potato starch well and move quickly to keep from burning your hands.
 Each ball is filled with a previously frozen ball of peanut butter.
 The mochi is formed around the peanut butter and gently rolled into a ball.

-I used natural red food coloring from beets to dye the mochi pink.
-If using natural, you may need a little more than 4 drops.
+If using natural food coloring, you may need a little more than 4 drops.

 Mochiko is a starchy, gluten-free flour made from sticky sweet rice.
 I have been able to find Mochiko Sweet Rice Flour in the international section of larger grocery stores and in Asian food markets with Japanese ingredients.